Cmatermedicalimageanalysis/VEGAN/README.md

 # VEGAN
-This is the official GitHub repository corresponding to the research paper entitled LEECAU-Net: A Latent Entropy-quantized and Efficient Channel Attention-aided U-Net Model for Microscopic Medical Image Segmentation.
-The research work has been accepted at the 2024 International Conference on Progress in Informatics and Computing (PIC-2024).
+This is the official GitHub repository corresponding to the research paper entitled VEGAN: A Vision-language and Edge-enhanced
+GAN-based Microscopic Medical Image Segmentation Model.
+The research work has been accepted at the 2025 Mediterranean Conference on Embedded Computing (MECO).
 The attachment below shows the detailed architecture of the proposed methodology.